College Square (Dublin): Background

 The site of the development was located close to or at what was originally the River Liffey estuary and adjacent to what was originally the Viking landing spot and marking spot known as the steyn of Dublin.
 The position was later the location of one of the Royal Dublin Society's first premises on Hawkins Street from 1796 until around 1816.
 A Catholic church had also stood on the site since 1709.

 College Square is located on the sites of the former Theatre Royal, Hawkins House, College House and the Screen Cinema, which were demolished between 2017 and 2020.

 In 2021, Marlet Property Group began the construction of College Square after a €270 million agreement with Apollo Global Management and Pimco was signed.

 Initially, the development plans consisted of an 11-storey office.
 In 2020, An Bord Pleanála approved plans for a 10-storey residential tower on top of the office block, which was then extended by one more floor in 2022, increasing the final height of the building from 78 metres to 82 metres.

-College Square under construction seen from Rosie Hacket Bridge in April 2024.
+College Square under construction seen from Rosie Hackett Bridge in April 2024.